TehEdges/HL2DM-DeathFinder/README.md

 ### Headers Explanation
 - **Deaths Section**
   - `Attacker`: Player responsible for the kill.
+  - `AttackerSteamID`: Steam ID of the attacker.
   - `Victim`: Player who was killed.
+  - 'VictimSteamID`: Steam ID of the victim.
   - `Weapon`: Weapon used.
   - `Headshot`: Whether the kill was a headshot.
   - `Tick`: Game tick when the kill happened.